llefranc/42_lem-ipc/README.md

 When launching the first instance of `lemipc`, this one will init the shared ressources and init a starting time.

-A timer will then be displayed, and oher `lemipc` instances **can joined the game during this time**.
+A timer will then be displayed, and other `lemipc` instances **can joined the game during this time**.

 The game is **launched when the timer reaches 0**.
 At this point, no other instances will be able to join the game.